 According to Hugues Vaucher, author of Tree Bark - A Color Guide, "It would take a million pictures to cover the full variety of textures found in tree barks."
 Lucky for us that bark textures are relatively uniform by tree species and make a great visual marker for broad tree identification.
 Bark textures are divided into at least 18 types, from smooth (beech) to spiny (locust).

 I've not found a key for bark and think one would be very hard to create.
 Only the broadest classifications can be determined using bark alone.
-You can very readily distinguish between an oak and a beech looking at bark.
-The hard part is separating the various oak or beech species by bark alone.
+You can very readily distinguish between an oak and a pine by looking at bark.
+The hard part is separating the various oak or pine species by bark alone.